 For most people, the majority of their super will come from their employment in the form of the 'Super Guarantee', a payment of the equivalent of 9.5% of pre-tax income.
 These contributions are usually taxed at 15%*.
-This is known as the 'concessional' rate.
+This is known as the 'concessional contributions tax' rate.

 Make sure you don’t pay too much tax on your super by providing us with your Tax File Number (TFN).